 Low Maintenance

 There are really only two ways a tent can fail- you either break a pole, or tear the canvas.
 It’s really easy for anyone to repair either of these problems if they’ve got the right materials.
-I keep some cheap tent repair tape (view on amazonOpens in a new tab.)Opens in a new tab. in my tent bag and use it occasionally as pole supports wear through, or when my toddler pokes a hole in the side with a sharp stick!
+I keep some cheap tent repair tape (view on amazon) in my tent bag and use it occasionally as pole supports wear through, or when my toddler pokes a hole in the side with a sharp stick!

 It sure beats trying to troubleshoot a broken down RV or van engine when you’re out off the beaten path.
 The cost of having a camper or truck towed would pay for brand new tent camping gear every time!
 I remember one time having a family of squirrels decide to move into our tent trailer.
 It was not a fun job to get them to move.